 Committee

-BASR’s executive committee is responsible for the day-day running of the society
+The Committee is responsible for the day-to-day running of the BASR.

 President